Inseparable local uniformization: Inseparable local uniformization

 \begin{rem} Now, each $K_i$ is centered on a point which does not have to be smooth yet, but is at least smooth-equivalent to the point $y_i$ living in a smaller dimension.
 Naturally, we have to invoke the induction hypothesis at this stage.
-We will smoothen $y_i$ by an additional refinement, but we have to refine $Y$ rather then $Y_i$.
-This explains why we could not prove Theorem \ref{insepunif} in its original form and had to strengthen its assertion in Theorem \ref{equivunif}. \end{rem}
+We will smoothen $y_i$ by an additional refinement, but we have to refine $Y$ rather than $Y_i$.
+This explains why we could not prove Theorem \ref{insepunif} in its original form and had to strengthen its assertion at least to a descent version of inseparable local uniformization (the $n=1$ case of Theorem \ref{equivunif}). \end{rem}

-Step 4. {\it Smoothen the points $y_i$ by an additional refining of $Y$ and a purely inseparable extension of $\ok$.}